dotnet/EntityFramework.Docs/entity-framework/core/providers/in-memory/index.md

 ---
 # EF Core In-Memory Database Provider

 This database provider allows Entity Framework Core to be used with an in-memory database.
 This is useful when testing code that uses Entity Framework Core.
-The provider is maintained as part of the [EntityFramework GitHub project](https://github.com/aspnet/EntityFramework).
+The provider is maintained as part of the [Entity Framework Core Project](https://github.com/aspnet/EntityFrameworkCore).

 ## Install